awsdocs/aws-private-ca-user-guide/doc_source/Create-CA-console.md

 ## 7\.
 Review and create<a name="PcaCreateReview"></a>

 On the **Review and create** page, confirm that your configuration is correct\.
 You can choose **Edit ** next to each step to return to the step and change its settings\.
 If you are creating your CA in the ap\-northeast\-3 Region, check the box to acknowledge that the key storage security standard is FIPS 140\-2 Level 2 or higher\.
 In all cases, check the box to acknowledge pricing information\.

+**Note**
+For the latest ACM Private CA pricing information, see the [ACM Pricing](https://aws.amazon.com/certificate-manager/pricing/) page on the AWS website\.
+You can also use the [AWS pricing calculator](https://calculator.aws/#/createCalculator/certificateManager) to estimate costs\.

 Finally, choose **Confirm and create**\.

 If you want to continue on to creating and installing a CA certificate, choose **Install CA certificate** in the **Success\!** window\.
 Otherwise choose **Cancel**, which takes you to a list of your **Private CAs**\.
 You can finish setting up the CA by following the instructions at [Creating and installing the CA certificate](PCACertInstall.md)\.